Trip Itinerary: 10-Day New Zealand South Island Road Trip

 Campsite: White Horse Hill Campground

 Aoraki/Mt Cook is one of New Zealand’s most sought-after national parks.
-With plenty of walks and tramps to explore New Zealand’s tallest mountain, this playground shows off what the South Island has to offer.
+With plenty of walks and tramps to explore New Zealand’s tallest mountain, this park shows off the natural beauty the South Island has to offer.

 What to do in Aoraki/Mt Cook National Park:

-• The Hooker Valley Track - an easy 10km return walk that crosses swing bridges and rivers.
+The Hooker Valley Track is a relatively easy 10km return walk that crosses swing bridges and rivers.
 The track ends at iceberg-filled Hooker Lake, which greets the base of Aoraki.
-Walking this track just before sunrise rewards early risers with spectacular views of the mountain at dawn.
+Walk this track just before sunrise and be rewarded with spectacular views of the mountain at dawn.

-• Sealy Tarns walk - a four-hour out-and-back that provides epic views of the Hooker Valley and takes walkers straight to the freshwater lakes of the Sealy Tarns.
+Sealy Tarns—A four-hour out-and-back hike that provides epic views of the Hooker Valley and takes hikers straight to the freshwater lakes of the Sealy Tarns.
+This one is more difficult and includes steep uphills.

-• Mueller Hut Route, a tough four-hour one-way track to an alpine hut.
-One of New Zealand’s most popular walks, this sought-after hut is often booked out months in advance, making a day walk a delightful idea.
+Mueller Hut—A tough but rewarding four-hour one-way track to an alpine hut.
+One of New Zealand’s most popular hikes, this sought-after hut is often booked out months in advance, making a day walk a great idea if you didn’t secure a booking.

 Day 3: Aoraki/Mt Cook to Queenstown